Are you too busy to invest in the high-performance of your team?

 - What are the roles of individual members of the team?

 Although my client has answers in his own head for all these questions, he admitted he didn’t know if his team would answer the same way because he had never asked them.
 He admitted that trust was in short supply and that the effect on more junior staff was frustrating, at best and, at worst, bad for brand, retention and organisation performance.
-For more on high performance teams take a look at this short blog.
+For more on high performance teams take a look at this short blog post.

 Moving forward, he and his team need support to open up their communication; identifying assumptions and barriers to successful work; and creating a culture that is flexible and supportive.
 Working together with a fellow coach through a short series of interactive and dare I say it, fun, engagements we will build their success.
 This will be his success not mine.